-- The CRPS shall be cumulative, non participating and non-convertible - The objective of the issue is to issue preference shares against the Promoters' Contribution brought in by the abovementioned entities in terms of Corporate Debt Restructuring Scheme approved by CDR Cell vide its letter of approval dated 17th December, 2014. - Rate of Dividend - 0.01 %-Terms of Redemption - Redemption at par in accordance with Section 55 of the Act, out of profits available for distribution as dividend or out of proceeds of a fresh issue of shares made for the purpose of redemption - Tenure of CRPS 10 Years"
+- The CRPS shall be cumulative, non participating and non-convertible - The objective of the issue is to issue preference shares against the Promoters' Contribution brought in by the abovementioned entities in terms of Corporate Debt Restructuring Scheme approved by CDR Cell vide its letter of approval dated 17th December, 2014." - Rate of Dividend 0.01 % - Terms of Redemption - Redemption at par in accordance with Section 55 of the Act, out of profits available for distribution as dividend or out of proceeds of a fresh issue of shares made for the purpose of redemption - Tenure of CRPS 10 Years g).
+Reconciliation of number of Preference shares outstanding at the beginning and end of the year :